 – Žličniki: balls made of potatoes and filled with different fruits, boiled, covered with melted butter, sugar, or breadcrumbs, and served in the soup or as an accompaniment.

-– Mešana solata: mixed salad (green salad, red beans, white cabbage, beets, and tomatoes), served as an accompaniment.
-One alternates between the main course and the salad, and in family, very often, each one is used with a fork in the salad bowl in the center of the table.
+– Mešana solata: mixed salad (green salad, red beans, white cabbage, beets, and tomatoes) served as an accompaniment.
+One alternates between the main course and the salad, and in the family, each one is often used with a fork in the salad bowl in the center of the table.

-– Žlikrofi: ravioli which are the specialty of Idrija, north of Ljubljana.
+– Žlikrofi: ravioli, which is the specialty of Idrija, north of Ljubljana.

 – Divjačina: deer, deer, bears in season!
-Often prepared in sauce and accompanied with cranberries.
+Often prepared in sauce and accompanied by cranberries.

 – Sladkovodne ribe – Freshwater fish.

-– Italian-inspired dishes: njoki(gnocchi), šunka(ham) kalamari(calamari) and sir(cheese) or tržaška omaka(Trieste sauce) (ailloli), pršut (equivalent of Italian prosciutto).
+– Italian-inspired dishes: njoki(gnocchi), šunka(ham) kalamari(calamari) and sir(cheese) or tržaška omaka(Trieste sauce) (ailloli), pršut (the equivalent of Italian prosciutto).

 – Hungarian-inspired dishes: bograč (goulash), tunka (pieces of salted pork, dried, smoked, then grilled and topped with lard).